-Analysis of the existing dwellings and dwelling yield potential within the walkable catchment is outlined in Table 14, and demonstrates that the centre has capacity to achieve between 43 and 49 dwellings per hectare, exceeding the State Planning Policy 4.2 targets.
-In order to meet the minimum 40 dwellings per hectare target, the PSP Area needs to achieve a minimum of 650 new dwellings within the PSP boundary.
+Analysis of the existing dwellings and estimated residential dwelling yield within the walkable catchment is outlined in Table 22, and demonstrates that the centre has capacity to achieve between 43 and 49 dwellings per hectare, exceeding the State Planning Policy 4.2 targets.

-The capacity identified in Table 14 of 900-1300 new dwellings in the PSP Area acknowledges that some properties will not develop in accordance with the PSP plan due to individual site constraints.
+The capacity identified in Table 22 of 1,050 - 1,450 new dwellings in the PSP Area acknowledges that some properties will not develop in accordance with the PSP plan due to individual site constraints.
 Notwithstanding the analysis confirms that a minimum of 650 new dwelling will be achieved in the PSP in order to satisfy the WAPC expectations.

-The vast majority of these dwellings are likely to be in the form of apartments as a component of mixed use development within the core urban areas, with a likely average development profile of between 5 and 6 storeys (with a potential maximum of 8-10
+The vast majority of these dwellings are likely to be in the form of apartments as a component of mixed use development within the core urban areas, with a likely average development profile of between 4 and 6 storeys (with a potential maximum of 9 storeys for Landmark and the southern Gateway sites).
+There are opportunities for medium density development within the Shenton and at the northern or southern ends of the Mary Character Areas, however, and the dwelling product within these will predominantly include a mix of single dwellings and townhouse type development.